Mr-Kareem27/kareem/README.md

  Form validation across devices | Used regex for input checks & JS error alerts |
  Smooth interactivity | Added DOM event listeners and visual transitions |
 ## Live Demo
-You can view my portfolio website live at: (https://mosatog1.github.io/portfolioc/)
+You can view my portfolio website live at: (https://Mr-Kareem27.github.io/kareem/)
 ## Conclusion
 This project reflects my skills and understanding of web development fundamentals.
 I look forward to enhancing it further with more features and projects in the future.

 ##  Credits

-Created by **Kareem Joseph Mkiya**
+Created by **Karimu Joseph Mkiya**
 For **CP 221 – Internet Programming and Application**
 **University of Dodoma**
 **Academic Year: 2025**